 The K-State Catalog describes the major components of K-State courses.
 This consists of a prefix and number, title, short title, description, credit hours, pre- and co-requisites, semesters offered, grading basis, K-State 8 tags, and other information.
-The catalog description serves as official record of the course content and effort.
-Individuals teaching classes have a responsibility that their offering of the course is consistent with the current version as contained in the K-State Catalog.
-It is emphasized that faculty have academic freedom and different faculty may offer differing versions of the same course while still maintaining the student learning outcomes as described in the catalog regardless of modality offered.
+The catalog description serves as the official record of the course content and effort.
+Individuals teaching classes have a responsibility to ensure that their offering of the course is consistent with the current version as contained in the K-State Catalog.
+It is emphasized that faculty have academic freedom and different faculty may offer differing versions of the same course while still being required to maintain the student learning outcomes as described in the approved curriculum, regardless of modality offered.

-When voting on a course proposal, individuals are voting on the content in the K-State Catalog.
-As a result, syllabi are not approved by FS.
-However, committees may ask to see a sample syllabus to help to better understand the proposal and the topics being taught.
+When voting on a course proposal, individuals are voting on the content in the course syllabus and the K-State Catalog.

 New Prefix: Occasionally, a group may wish to create a new set of course prefixes (CC, ECON, ENGL).
-Individuals should contact the Office of the Registrar and the chair(s) of FSAAC to request a new course prefix.
-Once it is verified by those parties that the new prefix is appropriate and available, it will then be made available in Curriculog for use by the requesting unit.
+Individuals should submit the appropriate curriculum form to the Office of the Registrar and the chair(s) of FSAAC to request a new course prefix.
+Once it is verified by those parties that the new prefix is appropriate and available, it will then be made available in the curriculum system for use by the requesting unit.

 Voting for approval of the first course with the new prefix is also voting to approve the new course prefix.
 Each prefix is associated with an academic unit, and an academic unit may be responsible for multiple course prefixes.
 Additionally, no two prefixes can be identical.

 When a department drops a course, the course number cannot be reissued for five years.
 Additionally, course numbering should follow the K-State Handbook as follows: